sebas18pro/Milestone3-W2024/README.md

 ### Each student <span style="color: green;">MUST</span>:
 - Complete each chapter individually.
 - Commit often to demonstrate genuine effort in following the instructional video’s code.
-- Once a chapter is completed, download it from Github and submit on Lea.
+- Once chapter 1+2 is completed, download it from Github and submit on Lea.
+Do the same for Chapter 3 + 4.

 ### Each student must <span style="color: red;">MUST NOT</span>:
 - Copy and paste code found in the exercise files section or found online
 - Share their code with other students.
-- Do not make this github project public.
-Wait until the course ends completely.
+- Make this github project public (bad).
+Keep it private (good), until the course ends completely.
 - Use AI tools to autocomplete the code.